anthonyalfimov/SWONIC-Dynamic-Controls/README.md

 ## Installation

-1. Make sure you have the latest version of [ROLI Dashboard](https://roli.com/products/software/blocks-dashboard) installed.
+1. Make sure you have the latest version of [ROLI Dashboard](https://roli.com/products/software/blocks-dashboard) installed, and your Lightpad is updated to the latest firmware.

 2. Download the Dynamic Controls installer for your operating system from [swonic.com](https://swonic.com/dynamic-controls/) and run it.